About Prudential De-Risking Strategies

 WORKING WITH PRUDENTIAL

-Pension risk transfer is not one-size-fits all transaction.
-We work closely with our plan sponsors and counterparties to understand the unique nature of each company's pension plan, participants and priorities.
-Prudential does not simply offer pension risk products, but rather we design customized solutions developed to solve each customer’s unique needs.
+We work closely with our plan sponsors and counterparties to understand the unique nature of each company's plans, participants and priorities.
+Prudential does not simply offer products, rather, we design customized solutions developed to solve each customer’s unique needs.

 Completely transfer pension risk for covered liabilities to Prudential with our General Account offering, Prudential Traditional Buy-out.
 This solution also allows plan sponsors to: